-- 1 small chili pepper, finely chopped (remove some or all ribs and seeds if you want the dish less spicy)
+- ½ small Fresno chili pepper,* finely chopped (remove all ribs and seeds unless you want the dish very spicy)

-- Mix soy sauce, rice vinegar, garlic, honey, chili pepper, sesame oil, cilantro, lime zest, ginger and sesame seeds together in a bowl until well combined.
+- In a 2-cup liquid measuring cup, mix soy sauce, rice vinegar, ginger, cilantro, lime zest, garlic, honey, chili pepper, sesame oil and sesame seeds together until well combined.